Three Rs (animal research): Scope and development

 Russell and Burch wrote "Suppose, for a particular purpose, we cannot use replacing techniques.
 Suppose it is agreed that we shall be using every device of theory and practice to reduce to a minimum the number of animals we have to employ.
 It is at this point that refinement starts, and its object is simply to reduce to an absolute minimum the amount of distress imposed on those animals that are still used."
-Amongst areas of experiments that can be refined are the procedure to be used, the appropriateness of the species (its suitability for the procedure and its responses to a laboratory environment in general).
+Amongst areas of experiments that can be refined are the procedure to be used, the appropriateness of the species (its suitability for the procedure and its responses to a laboratory environment in general), as well as key aspects such as animal husbandry and management, environmental enrichment, anesthesia and analgesia protocols, experimental endpoint design, and the selection of appropriate euthanasia methods.